What we are doing, and why

 HOW DO WE RECRUIT AND RETAIN STUDENTS?

 We recruit students through direct partnerships with public high schools, working closely with guidance counselors, College and Career offices, and educators who know which students can benefit most from our program.
-We host in-school info sessions, provide simple application materials, and ensure our selection criteria focus on potential, curiosity, and access needs rather than past privilege or performance.
+We host in-school info sessions and provide simple application materials.
+Our selection process prioritizes potential, intellectual curiosity, and demonstrated resilience.
+We are building future leaders, not simply rewarding past advantage.

 Retention is built into our model.
 Every student receives a monthly touchpoint with our team and their mentor.
 Workshops and events are purposeful, fun, and designed to build belonging.
 Stipends, meals, transportation fares, and wellness support remove the friction points that often force students to disengage.
 Families are included through regular communication and optional involvement opportunities, because supportive adults strengthen student commitment.